From TV Horror: Investigating the Dark Side of the Small Screen by Lorna Jowett & Stacey Abbott

 “I came to Seattle for peace and quiet and what do I get?
 You again and another crazy story.” -Tony Vincenzo (Simon Oakland) The Night Strangler (1973)

-In the series John Fiedler plays Gordy the Ghoul, the mortician who always likes his palm papered with the green stuff before he’ll release any info about the odd cadavers Carl shows interest in.
-In The Night Strangler, the equivalent is the mortician in a perfectly campy and macabre scene where the two are standing near a corpse being autopsied, when Dr. Webb takes the bottle of Scotch that Kolchak bribes him with and pours it out into two specimen glasses.
+In the series, John Fiedler plays Gordy the Ghoul, the mortician who always likes his palm papered with green stuff before he releases any info about the odd cadavers Carl shows interest in.
+In The Night Strangler, the equivalent is the mortician in a perfectly campy and macabre scene where the two are standing near a corpse being autopsied when Dr. Webb takes the bottle of Scotch that Kolchak bribes him with and pours it out into two specimen glasses.

 SATURDAY, APRIL 1: At 2:35 a.m.
 Merissa (real name Ethel Parker) one of three belly dancers at the Seattle bar Omar’s Tent is attacked by a powerful man dressed in black.
 The coroner determines that the cause of death was strangulation.
 Murder is the last thing on the mind of Tony Vincenzo–” city editor by profession, bilious grouch by disposition.” —as Vincenzo orders a glass of milk at the local press club bar, he hears a familiar voice around the corner.
 “Oh, no” Tony Vincenzo groans in agony as he hears the voice of Carl Kolchak who is relating the story of the Las Vegas vampire to an unconvinced young reporter.
 “Take a look around that corner” Vincenzo reluctantly asks the bartender, “See if there isn’t someone there that looks like he just came from a road company performance of The Front Page!”